AliFarghadan/RSVD-Delta-t/README.md

 module load gcc/<version> openmpi/<version>

 cd /path/to/executable/
-make PETSC_ARCH=complex-opt # this will compile the source files to create the executable, or do nothing if the executable is already up-to-date
+make PETSC\_ARCH=complex-opt

-mpiexec RSVDt -inputs variables.yaml  # runs the algorithm for a given set of variables in variables.yaml file
+mpiexec RSVDt -inputs variables.yaml
-# Note: You may need to use "srun" or "mpirun" instead of "mpiexec" depending on your installation and/or cluster configurations.
 ```

-In this jobfile, `RSVDt` is the executable for our algorithm, and `variables.yaml` contains the prerequisite variables required for running the algorithm.
+Note that you may need to use `srun` or `mpirun` instead of `mpiexec` depending on your installation and cluster configurations.
+Moreover, `make PETSC_ARCH=complex-opt` is required only once; it compiles the source files to create the executable or does nothing if the executable is already compiled.
+Finally, you might encounter slight differences in defining the number of nodes, tasks, CPUs, memory, etc., based on your cluster specifications.
+This jobfile serves as a sample case.

+The installation of PETSc and SLEPc packages is required only once.
+To perform resolvent analysis, download the package from the `resolvent-analysis` branch on our [GitHub page](https://github.com/AliFarghadan/RSVD-Delta-t) and compile it to generate the executable.
+For harmonic resolvent analysis, use the package available in the `harmonic-resolvent-analysis` branch on the same [GitHub page](https://github.com/AliFarghadan/RSVD-Delta-t).
+Please note that the source codes and input variables differ between these two types of analyses.

+We provide detailed explanations of the parameters for resolvent analysis and thoroughly describe the procedure using a Ginzburg-Landau system, which we used to validate our algorithm, in the [Tutorial](./Tutorial/Ginzburg-Landau).

 ## Additional resources